ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/tickets-marvel-avengers-virgin-media.markdown

   \ Marvel’s Avengers event in partnership with Virgin Media before 19th of November\
   \ 2019.</p>\n"
 has-winner: false
-prize-description: "A pair of tickets to an exclusive Marvel’s Avengers event in partnership\
+prize-description: "1 of 5 pairs of tickets to an exclusive Marvel’s Avengers event\
-  \ with Virgin Media!"
+  \ in partnership with Virgin Media!"
 country-restrictions:
 - "GB"
 ---